status-im/status-security/drafts/linux-recommendations.md

 - Dell https://www.dell.com/en-us/work/shop/overview/cp/linuxsystems
 - Lenovo https://www.lenovo.com/us/en/d/linux-laptops-desktops/

+Some manufacturers like Framework are also dedicated to support Linux https://frame.work/blog/linux-on-the-framework-laptop

 If those manufacturers do not ship the specific model preinstalled with Linux in your country.
 The fact that a model can be shipped with Linux is still a valuable information in terms of compatibility.